genome-spy/genome-spy/docs/tracks.md

 The attributes are shown as color-coded columns in the left axis area.
 The user can use these attributes to interactively filter and sort the samples.

+TODO: Figure, display some example data

 The sample-specific data must contain a `sample` column, which identifies the sample.
 All other columns are regarded as attributes.
 By default, the attribute data types are inferred from the data; numeric attributes are interpreted as `quantitative` data, all others as `nominal`.
-To adjust the data types and scales, the attributes can be specified explicitly:
+To adjust the data types and [scales](grammar/scale.md), the attributes can be specified
+explicitly:

 ```javascript
 {